Skip to content

 Sequence-Level Error Handling

 The behavior of the orchestrator during a failure is governed by the on_error policy.
 This is a Last-Resort automated error policy, which dictates how the server manages a sequence if an unhandled exception bubbles up to the SequenceWriter context manager.
-By default, this is set to OnErrorPolicy.Delete, which signals the server to physically remove the incomplete sequence and its associated topic directories, if any errors occurred.
-Alternatively, you can specify OnErrorPolicy.Report: in this case, the SDK will not delete the data but will instead send an error notification to the server, allowing the platform to flag the sequence as failed while retaining whatever records were successfully transmitted before the error occurred.
+By default, this is set to SessionLevelErrorPolicy.Report, send an error notification to the server, allowing the platform to flag the sequence as failed while retaining whatever records were successfully transmitted before the error occurred.
+Alternatively, you can specify SessionLevelErrorPolicy.Delete: in this case, the SDK will signal the server to physically remove the incomplete sequence and its associated topic directories, if any errors occurred.

 Step 3: Topic Creation and Resource Allocation